ZhengGang85129/GNNforLRT/README.md

-# Particle Trajectory Reconstruction with Graph Neural Networks (GNN for LRT)
+# Particle Trajectory Reconstruction with Graph Neural Networks
 ## Overview
 The High-Luminosity Large Hadron Collider(HL-LHC) and Long-Lived Particles(LLP) pose a significant challenge for particle trajectory reconstruction in high-energy physics(HEP) experiments, due to high-noise conditions and displaced vertices.
-This project implements a Graph Neural Network(GNN)- based pipeline, Exatrkx, to reconstruct particle trajectories.
+This project implements a Graph Neural Network(GNN)-based pipeline, Exa.TrkX, to reconstruct particle trajectories.
 This method achieves a 90% reconstruction efficiency for muons from TTBar dileptonic decays and a 75% reconstruction efficiency from Heavy Neutral Lepton decays.
 This project demonstrates how GNNs can effectively capture complex spatial dependencies and improve upon traditional track reconstruction methods.

 ## Motivation
-In HEP experiments, accurately reconstructing particle tracks from few ten-thousands of noisy hits is a fundamental yet challenging task.
+In HEP experiments, accurately reconstructing particle tracks from a few tens of thousands of noisy hits is a fundamental yet challenging task.
 Traditional track reconstruction algorithms often struggle with noise and combinatorial complexity.
-Leveraging GNN provides: robustness to noise, scalability to large datasets, and superior accuracy compared to classical algorithms.
+Leveraging GNN provides robustness to noise, scalability to large datasets, and superior accuracy compared to classical algorithms.

 ## Methods
 * Graph Neural Network: Implemented using PyTorch Lightning, with customized message-passing layers to fit the physics constraints.